Sayaka-K/Boston-House-Prices-Prediction/README.md

 # Boston-House-Prices-Prediction

-Predict Boston house prices with multivariable linear regression
+The objective is to predict Boston house prices with multivariable linear regression.